mvmcloud/wp-mvmcloud/README.md

 To use this plugin you will need to subscribe a MVMCloud Analytics instance.
 If you don't have a subscription you can get one at [MVMCloud Analytics](https://www.mvmcloud.net/en/analytics).

-This repository was created to develop and maintain WP-MVMCloud (WP-MVMCloud).
+This repository was created to develop and maintain WP-MVMCloud.

+To know how to install and configure this plugin follow the steps in [WP-MVMCloud how to install and configure](https://github.com/mvmcloud/wp-mvmcloud/blob/master/readme.txt)

 ## Supported languages